yukino-app/site/sub-sites/wiki/content/fubuki/index.md

 !!! info

     Trailing commas are allowed in function parameters, function call, object key-value pairs and list values.
 For example, `[1, 2, 3,]` is perfectly valid and same as `[1, 2, 3]`.

+# Statements

+Statements is a line of code that commands a task.
+Each program is made up of sequence of statements.
+Statements must end with a semi-colon (`;`).